rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Rationale: after a couple of less successful attempts (see below) I tried to figure out why I couldn’t make the personal part feel relevant to the audience.
 Aside from the general challenge of serving personalized information to 20 people I figured that it was because of two reasons: i. people expected too much from a single workshop, ii. the real problem people face isn’t a lack of information, it is making choices.
 I know a lot of people have a hard time making choices in general and so I feel the real bottleneck is there (which explains why just giving them information doesn’t really help).
 I feel the 80.000 hours website lacks information on how to make these choices (they provide a way to ascertain which careers do the most good, but not on how to choose between those or between jobs which aren’t in the list).

-Explanation (See supporting material for the slides):
+Explanation (See [supporting materials](https://drive.google.com/drive/folders/1AGtll2uw1TtFTCNWdVVM-S83P7thi2SK) for the slides):

 Part 1.
-Right of the bat force people to make choices publically (stand in a certain spot depending on their answer) and make sure there are no easy answers (for example by requiring half the group to give one answer and the other half the other).
+Right of the bat force people to make choices publicly (stand in a certain spot depending on their answer) and make sure there are no easy answers (for example by requiring half the group to give one answer and the other half the other).
 Pick your own questions, my examples are in the slides.

 Part 2.
 Ask them about making choices.
 There is always someone who really really dislikes making choices.
 Let him/her tell the group about some silly choice they can agonize over waaay to long (i.e. choosing dinner, choosing what socks to wear, etc.).

 Part 3.
 Together with the group conclude that making choices can be hard.
 Next ask them why career choices might be harder than \[the example someone mentioned in part 2].
 This can be a long list (again see slides).

 Part 4.
 Together with the group conclude that making choices is hard, but that career choices might be the hardest of them all!
 Expectation management time: ask them how they expect to make any meaningful progress in \[time remaining].
 Allow for a long silence here as the realization hits that their expectations might have been a little high :)..
-Possible fun way of saying this: “Okay, so making career choices is really hard… but we have only 60 minutes remaining.
+Possible fun way of saying this: _“Okay, so making career choices is really hard… but we have only 60 minutes remaining.
 How are we going to make any progress on this?
-I mean, there might very well be someone here who spend 60 minutes on choosing his/her clothes this morning…”.
+I mean, there might very well be someone here who spend 60 minutes on choosing his/her clothes this morning…”_.
 Make sure you clearly answer the question how you think you can make any meaningful progress at all in such a short amount of time.
 I proceed as follows.

 Part 5.
 In this workshop we will focus just on things you cannot do back home.
 There are a couple of things you need in order to make a career choice, i. know your options, ii. find out what you like.
 Finding your options you can do back home (I’ll give you pointers), finding out what you like is really hard and we are going to focus on that here.
 Finding out what you like can be divided in two parts: a. what do people like in general, b. what makes you special (how do you deviate from people in general). (a) you can do back home, I’ll give you pointers and spoilers for this in the end.
 So we are just going to focus on what makes you special.